CorentinAmaelHardy/CorentinAmaelHardy.github.io/README.md

 - Working on the school project "Crops Warriors" as a game designer, feature designer and level designer.
 You can find the [Instagram page for the project](https://www.instagram.com/cropswarriors/) here.

 - Working on a TTRPG "The Great Lands".
 It's is divided in two playable eras, one is Medieval Fantasy, while the other is, even if based in the same world, in a WW1 like setting.
 It's main focuses are player freedom and to see how the players discover hidden lore.

+  # What do I like outside my work ?

+  # What are my references ?
+     ## Books
+     ##

+  # Game analyses :

+  So yeah, if you want to see my opinions on a few games, go right under there !